Lewis Chainsaw Winch 400-MK2

 - Please note that the operator accepts all risks when using an engine with more than 100 cc’s or 7 bhp, as you could damage your Lewis Winch or break the cable and potentially cause injury.

-- Chainsaws must be properly maintained and serviced to ensure that the throttle and clutch are in proper working

-	condition since this directly affects the safe performance of your Lewis Winch.
+- Chainsaws must be properly maintained and serviced to ensure that the throttle and clutch are in proper working condition since this directly affects the safe performance of your Lewis Winch.

 - Electric chainsaws and smaller gas chainsaws will give satisfactory performance only with lighter loads.
-The Universal

-	Adaptor Kit included in the shipment does not come with an adaptor for electric chainsaws, but note that such adaptor

-	may be available from the manufacturer.
+The Universal Adapter Kit included in the shipment does not come with an adapter for electric chainsaws, but note that such adapter may be available from the manufacturer.

-	- You will want to choose the right chainsaw for your new Lewis Winch, because the size of your chainsaw is important

-	and should be considered whenever you work with our portable winch.
+- You will want to choose the right chainsaw for your new Lewis Winch, because the size of your chainsaw is important and should be considered whenever you work with our portable winch.